Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-These grinch cookies ingredients are straight forward and all the pantry staples you already have.
-You will make the cookie dough using the cake mix as a “flour” mixture rather than making the actual cake mix.
+The cookie dough is made using boxed cake mix as the “flour” mixture rather than making the actual cake mix.

 Find the full printable recipe with specific measurements below.